Link Search Menu Expand Document

 Function

-Used here as an umbrella term for any unit of execution, including actual functions, methods, code blocks, etc. Many functions are free of Side Effects, meaning they don’t read or write state external to the function and shared by other functions.
+Many functions are free of Side Effects, meaning they don’t read or write State external to the function and shared by other functions.
 These functions are always Deterministic; for a given input(s) they always return the same output.
+This is a very valuable property for design, testing, and reuse.

-Other functions that read and possibly write external state or usually Nondeterministic.
+Other functions that read and possibly write external state are nondeterministic.
+So are functions that are implemented with Concurrency in a way that the order of results is not deterministic.
 For example, functions that retrieve data, like a database record, functions to generate UUIDs, functions that call other processes or systems.

 Functional Programming

-FP is a design methodology that attempts to formalize the properties of components and their properties, inspired by constructs in mathematics.
+FP is a design methodology that attempts to formalize the properties of Functions and their properties, inspired by the behavior of mathematical functions.
 State is maintained in a small set of abstractions, like Maps, Lists, and Sets, with operations that are implemented separately following protocol abstractions exposed by the collections.
-Like mathematical objects and unlike objects in Object-Oriented Programming, mutation of state is prohibited; any operation, like adding elements to a collection, creates a new copy.
+Like mathematical objects and unlike objects in Object-Oriented Programming, mutation of State is prohibited; any operation, like adding elements to a collection, creates a new, Immutable copy.

 Contrast with Object-Oriented Programming.
-Many programming langauges combine elements of FP and OOP.
+Many programming languages combine aspects of FP and OOP.

 Generative AI Model

-For convenience, in the text, we use the term model to refer to the generative AI component that has Nondeterministic behavior, whether it is a model invoked directly through an API in the same application or invoked by calling another service (e.g., ChatGPT).
+For convenience, in the text, we use the shorthand term model to refer to the generative AI Component that has Nondeterministic Behavior, whether it is a model invoked directly through an API in the same application or invoked by calling another service (e.g., ChatGPT).
 The goal of this project is to better understand how developers can test models.

 Hallucination

 When a Generative AI Model generates text that seems plausible, but is not factually accurate.
-Lying is not the right term, because there is no malice intended by the model, which only knows how to generate a sequence of Tokens that are plausible, i.e., probabilistically likely.
+Lying is not the right term, because there is no malice intended by the model, which only knows how to generate a sequence of Tokens that are plausible.
+Which token is actually returned in a given context is a Stochastic process, i.e., a random process governed by a Probability distributions.

 Inference